jeannepurca/PinyaSuri_ECE4/README.md

 If you use this work in your research, please cite:

-> De Guzman, A. M. D., Hernandez, D. K. C., Libarnes, A. L. O., Licayan, J. B. A., Purca, J. M. M., Roxas, A. T., de Luna, R. G., & Garcia, I. G. (2026). *PinyaSuri: An AI-Driven Autonomous Drone System with Grid Localization for Pineapple Afflictions Detection, Classification, and Monitoring*.
-Polytechnic University of the Philippines – Sto.
-Tomas Campus.
+> De Guzman, Hernandez, Libarnes, Licayan, Purca, Roxas, de Luna, & Garcia (2026).
+PinyaSuri: An AI-driven autonomous drone system with grid localization for pineapple afflictions detection, classification, and monitoring. *Polytechnic University of the Philippines – Sto.
+Tomas Campus.*